-4.4 php: integer overflow
+4.4 php: Integer Overflow

-The php program is an interpreter for a popular webapplication scripting language.
+The php program is an interpreter for a popular web-application scripting language.
 Version 5.2.1 is vulnerable to an integer overflow attack that allows context-dependent attackers to execute arbitrary code by exploiting the way the interpreter calculates and maintains bounds on string objects in single-character string replacements.
-As with the open1dap repair example, we restricted GenProg's operations to the string processing library.
+As with the openldap repair example, we restricted GenProg's operations to the string processing library.